 VIDEO YEARBOOK: Students capture video memories of the school year on cameras provided by the school.
 Videos are then edited and arranged into an end-of-the-year video event presented to all students on moving up day in May.

-Contact Person: Mr. Scott Root, Mr Robert Murphy and Mr. Adam Smith
+Contact Person: Mr. Scott Root and Mr Robert Murphy

 SCHOOL STORE: Students are able to work in the school store during their free mods, selling, stocking and maintaining inventory.

 STUDENT AMBASSADORS: Open to students grade 10-12.
 Student Ambassadors assist in Orientation Programs and Open House at the High School.
 They also help to acclimate new students to the High School by acting as a guide to them during their first days.